 The UK manufacturing sector faces significant challenges in adopting data-driven strategies to enhance productivity and competitiveness, particularly for SMEs.
 The lack of data literacy and expertise can hinder the adoption of new technologies and innovation, thus limiting growth and innovation potential.

-In collaboration with other organisations, The Data Lab is leading the development and rollout of the Data Analytics work package to enable non-data literate industries and sectors to transform.
+In collaboration with other organisations, The Data Lab led the development and rollout of the Data Analytics work package to enable non-data-literate industries and sectors to transform.
 The longer-term view is to create a skills programme to help traditionally non-data roles transition to data-powered roles.

-online community to connect manufacturers across the UK and internationally, allowing them to access and exchange data and analytics packages that can help them cut down on their emissions, improve productivity and reduce waste by adopting new techniques and application of data science.
+Through problem articulation, training, and system design, upskilling benefited everyone from floor workers to senior management, creating a thriving ecosystem of data-powered teams.
+Additionally, The Data Lab created an online community connecting over 400 members in manufacturers across the UK and internationally, allowing them to access and exchange data and analytics packages that can help them cut down on their emissions, improve productivity and reduce waste by adopting new techniques and applications of data science.

 “Many SMEs lack data capabilities and a data-driven culture.
 We are assisting them in comprehending the potential and benefits of utilizing data.”